AtlApoorv/ParkingLot/README.md

 # ParkingLot
 About the app:
-This ParkingLot is a console application, developed in a cross platform .NET core 2.1 There is no external library used for coding.
+-This ParkingLot is a console application, developed in a cross platform .NET core 2.1 -There is no external library used for coding.
-Unit tests are coded using NUnit3 and Moq for mocking
+-Unit tests are coded using NUnit3 and Moq for mocking -The Console application is injected with a adapter dependency to separate the logic.
+-Main processor code resides in the Adapter.cs

 Follow the below steps to setup .Net core 2.1 on your platform